1962 Buffalo Bills season

 The 1962 Buffalo Bills season was the team’s third season in the American Football League.
 The Bills finished the season with a 7–6–1 record, third place in the AFL East; it was the Bills' first-ever season finishing with a winning record.

 The Bills lost their first five games of the season, but finished the final nine games with only one loss (and one tie).

+This was the first season that the Bills wore their now famous red, white, and blue uniforms, having retired their Detroit Lions style uniforms the previous year.

 Season summary

 The Bills were a run-heavy offense in 1962; they led the league in rushing yards, with 2,480.
 The Bills ran the ball 58.8 percent of the time on offense.
 The Bills gained 5.0 yards per carry as a team, tied for the league lead.

 Bills running back Cookie Gilchrist, who came to the Bills in 1962 from the Canadian Football League, led the AFL in rushing yards with 1,096 yards. and 13 rushing touchdowns.
 Running back Wray Carlton ran for 530 yards, but led the league with 5.6 yards per rushing attempt.

 The Bills' defense got a major infusion of talent on defense, as rookies Tom Sestak, Mike Stratton, Ray Abruzzese, and Booker Edgerson won starting jobs.